 What do the Fourth of July, Labor Day, Memorial Day, Father’s Day, Christmas, Thanksgiving, Easter, and the Super Bowl all have in common?
-Besides the fact that most of them, or arguably all of them are holidays, they’re also the biggest beer-drinking and beer shipping events according to research firm Nielsen.
+Besides the fact that most of them, or arguably all of them are holidays, they’re also the times of the year for shipping beer, according to research firm Nielsen.

 Those aren’t the only days people across the world are pouring themselves a cold one.
 People aged 21 and older in the United States are buying more than $110 billion in beer and malt-based beverages per year, according to the Beer Institute.
 Last year, the United States produced 189,184,843 barrels of beer and 6,490,423.81 barrels of beer were exported (according to U.S. Alcohol and Tobacco Tax and Trade Bureau, 2016).
 Based on beer shipping data and U.S. Census population statistics, that means adults 21 years and older consume nearly 28 gallons of beer and cider per person each year!